-KIDS RANCH connects at-risk youth, ages 6-10, with caring community members, to build self-esteem and self-respect through educational and recreational programs.
-Since 1998, KIDS RANCH has provided free or reduced-rate early intervention and prevention programs within four Wisconsin school districts—Baraboo, Reedsburg, Wisconsin Dells, and Sauk Prairie—that include parts or all of five counties (Sauk, Juneau, Columbia, Adams, and Marquette).
-Each year, over 100 children participate in one or both of the following KIDS RANCH programs:
+KIDS RANCH connects at-risk youth, ages 6-10, with caring community members to build self-esteem and self-respect through educational and recreational programs.
+Since 1998, Kids Ranch has provided free or reduced-rate early intervention and prevention programs within four Wisconsin school districts—Baraboo, Reedsburg, Wisconsin Dells, and Sauk Prairie—that include parts or all of five counties (Sauk, Juneau, Columbia, Adams, and Marquette).
+Each year, over 150 children participate in one or both of the following Kids Ranch programs:

 Literacy Program (Sept-May)